cloudFPGA/Doc/docsrc/pages/GETTING_STARTED/getting_started.md

 The project builds on the shell [Kale](https://github.com/cloudFPGA/cFDK/blob/main/DOC/Kale.md) which is a shell with minimalist support for accessing the hardware components of the FPGA instance, and a role that implements a set of TCP and UDP loopback mechanisms for echoing the incoming traffic and forwarding it back to its emitter.

+This setup corresponds to an FPGA server implementing a unique UDP and TCP echo service.
+The FPGA accepts connections on port `8803` and echoes every incoming lines back to the client (using the carriage-return/line-feed sequence as line separator).
 The resulting traffic scenario is shown in the following figure.

 ![Setup-of-the cFp_HelloKale project](imgs/Fig-HelloKale-Setup.png)